 "American" means a style of Option pursuant to which the right(s) granted are exercisable on any Business Day during an Exercise Period that consists of more than one day.

-"Asian" means a style of Option pursuant to which the right(s) granted are exercisable only on the one day designated as the Exercise Period on the website, and the Floating Price for which is the unweighted arithmetic average (or such other specified method of averaging) of the Floating Prices for the Trading Days referenced in the Floating Price Source (unless otherwise specified on the website.
+"Asian" means a style of Option pursuant to which the right(s) granted are exercisable only on the one day designated as the Exercise Period on the website, and the Floating Price for which is the unweighted arithmetic average (or such other specified method of averaging) of the Floating Prices for the Trading Days referenced in the Floating Price Source (unless otherwise specified on the website).

 "Automatic Exercise" means, if specified to be applicable on the website, that if at the close of the Exercise Period the Option has not been exercised, it will be deemed exercised as of that time.
 If Automatic Exercise is specified to be applicable and the Exercise Period is specified to be inapplicable on the website, the Option (including Swaptions) shall be deemed exercised on the first day of the first Determination Period.